Wednesday, November 6, 2024

 • ICD Immunogenic cell death

-• GI inhibitor of glycolysis
+• Gi inhibitor of glycolysis

 • CT cytotoxic

-• RMDR reversing multidrug resistance/sensitization
+• RMDR reversing/sensitizing multidrug resistance

 • MT multiple targets